 - Anxiety and Fears

-These generalists will be fully trained and ready to go into practice serving their clients with the issues above when they have completed a high quality training program such as the NGH Hypnotherapy Training Course that we offer at our center.
+These generalists will be fully trained and ready to go into practice serving their clients with the issues above when they have completed a high quality training program such as the NGH Hypnosis Training Course that we offer at our center.

-The Certified Hypnotherapist will be able to handle such issues without a referral from another professional, unless an exception has been cited by a local law or ordinance governing the practice of hypnosis in a particular state or municipality.
-However, given the proper training, Hypnotherapists may work with other professionals such as physicians and psychologists accepting clients through referrals, or working with the other professional as a team helping the client/patient to heal or reach other goals.
+The Certified Hypnotist will be able to handle such issues without a referral from another professional, unless an exception has been cited by a local law or ordinance governing the practice of hypnosis in a particular state or municipality.
+However, given the proper training, Hypnotists may work with other professionals such as physicians and psychologists accepting clients through referrals, or working with the other professional as a team helping the client/patient to heal or reach other goals.

 Because of the continuing pressure on the professions of psychology and medicine to be effective in the shortest amount of time, the prospect of these professionals utilizing hypnosis is on the rise, either through seeking this kind of training for themselves or by finding qualified hypnotists with whom they can make referrals.

 So, who wants to become a hypnotist?
 People who want to have a successful career helping others succeed!

 Now is a great time to consider training in the field of hypnosis.
 Science continues to validate the reality and effectiveness of hypnosis.
 With this kind of evidence coming from the research centers, such as university and hospitals, more and more people will seek out quality training.
 However, it is those who become trained now who will be the teachers and supervisors of tomorrow.
 There is a great future ahead for those who train in hypnosis today.